 We found quite a few of our fairy garden accessories at Joann’s including the cottage.
 The front door opens and I loved the design with the vines growing all over it.
 We nestled it close to the back so we could make a stone pathway leading to the door.

 You’ll never believe what our birdhouse really is!
 It’s a cheese knife!
 I spotted it in a bin at a thrift store and knew it would be perfect for our fairy garden.
-Don’t you just love the detail on the roof!

 Our Fairy Princess has no idea there is a frog hiding behind her.
-I worried about her delicate stature but she tolerates the wind, sun and rain quite well.

 Our gnome keeps a watchful eye on the pathway entrance to the cottage.
 He’s a bird lover as you can see and he enjoys sitting on his mushroom toad stool.